TrungNguyen-ybidh/TrungNguyen-ybidh/README.md

 # 💫 About Me:
 Hi, I'm Trung!<br>I'm currently pursing Bachelor's degree in Data Science and Computer Engineering at Northeastern University.
 I specialize in analytical thinking, problem solving with Python, and Microsoft Office 365.
 I am fluent in Vietnamese and English.
 I'm motivated to apply my abilities in dynamic contexts and contribute to distinctive approaches.
+I'm currently working on **I'm currently working on quant trading model, strageties, reasearching pattern, machine learning.
+And also, learning about financial market, investing and exploring about alll different typr of market, finanicel, taxes

 # 💻 Tech Stack: